-Charles H. Tidwell, Jr.

-Director of Affiliation and Extension Programs

-Administration Building, Room 211
+Charles H. Tidwell, Jr. Director of Affiliation and Extension Programs Administration Building, Room 211 (269) 471-6216 affiliations@andrews.edu

-(269) 471-6216

-affiliations@andrews.edu

 With authorization from the North Central Association of Colleges and Schools and other controlling organizations, the various schools of the university have entered into official academic affiliation/extension arrangements with certain educational institutions in North America and abroad.
-The programs consist of a variety of arrangements ranging from academic monitoring of existing institutional programs to using institutions as extension campuses or examination centers for graduate and undergraduate education, with degrees being conferred upon students at the next official Andrews University graduation at the main campus and after completion and verification by the Records Office of all degree requirements.
+The programs range from academic monitoring of existing institutional programs to using institutions as extension campuses or examination centers for graduate and undergraduate education, with degrees being conferred upon students at the next official Andrews University graduation at the main campus and after completion and verification by the Records Office of all degree requirements.
 The affiliation/extension programs vary from courses offered in a variety of disciplines to full degree programs.

-The Affiliation and Extension Programs Committee authorizes and reviews all university policies related to affiliation and extension programs.
+The Affiliation and Extension Programs Committee authorizes and reviews all university policies related to such affiliations and extensions.
 The administrative and academic committees charged with academic quality control and relevant policy development also govern the extension programs.
 Financial policies as described in this bulletin are applicable to extension programs in North America.
 All credits earned in Andrews extension programs are valid on the Andrews campus or any accredited extension campus.
 Once accepted into an Andrews program, students may transfer between home and extension campuses.

-Affiliation/Extension Programs
+Affiliation/Extension Programs Undergraduate

-Undergraduate

-Undergraduate affiliation programs are offered at Helderberg College, South Africa; Caribbean Union College, Trinidad; and Newbold College, England.
+Undergraduate affiliation and extension programs are offered at Caribbean Union College, Trinidad; at Columbia Union College, Maryland; and at Newbold College, England.
 Andrews University confers approved associate and baccalaureate degrees on those students who have fulfilled admission, academic, and program requirements at these centers.